 Accounting for about a third of the country, Alentejo is located in South Central Portugal.

 With an easy to remember name – in Portuguese Alentejo means ‘beyond’ (além) the Tagus river (Tejo) – its borders include the Portuguese regions of Beira Baixa in the North, Algarve in the South, and Ribatejo in the West.
-It also has borders with the Spanish regions of Andalucia and Extremadura in the East and finally with the Atlantic Ocean, responsible for a number of great seaside spots and beaches.
+It also has borders with the Spanish regions of Andalucia and Extremadura in the East and finally with the Atlantic Ocean, responsible for several great seaside spots and beaches.

 Being one of the largest areas in Portugal, Alentejo is also one of the less populated ones.
 Mainly reliant on agriculture, livestock and forestry, it won’t be much longer before tourists (especially foodies) start noticing all the goodness that comes from it.
 And therefore, making it a priority on their travel plans.

 But how do I know this?
-What makes me say this area is really worth exploring if I am telling you I will be there in a few days?
+What makes me say this area is worth exploring if I am telling you I will be there in a few days?
 Because this one will be the

 second* third time I visit Alentejo!

 *When I was living and working in Lisbon, back in 2009, I spent a couple of days in the area too.
-But, as it happens, I can’t really remember that much from that trip except that we all had a blast.
+But, as it happens, I can’t remember that much from that trip except that we all had a blast.